Career Expertise from the Bear Network

 If you don’t get the job you want the first time, keep applying, networking and building connections to help you make inroads into the companies you want to work for.

 About Rob Thorne, MHR, PHR

-Rob is the Director of Human Resources at St. Anthony Hospital in Lakewood, CO.
+Rob is a Director of Human Resources for Aurora Public School District in Aurora, CO.
+Previously he served as Director of Human Resources at St. Anthony Hospital in Lakewood, CO.
 He has extensive experience in all aspects of HR management, including personnel management, HRIS technology, budgeting and fiscal control, and performance management.
 Rob earned a bachelor of science in business, emphasis in human resources from UNC's Kenneth W. Monfort College of Business.